Watch the video from the archipelago

 There's something beautiful about being carried by the wind.
 When you observe, navigate, and use the surrounding elements you enter a state of deep flow.
 In a sense, you become one with the elements, leaning to the wind and waves for support.
 Keeping an eye on the gusts that roam the surface of the sea as dark shadowy figures.
 Watching the horizon for approaching fronts of showers.
 And navigating between rocks and beacons.

 The nature and accessibility of the islands available for exploration varies greatly.
 From the wild tiny skerries far out at sea, best accessed by kayak, to places with docking and buoys, there is something for everybody.
-Some places have great Saunas that can be used.
-Uuvi is a great place to check for some of the destinations in the region of Uusimaa, while Suomen Latu has published a more extensive list on their site.
+Some places have common Saunas that can be used.
+Uuvi is a great place to find some of the destinations in the region of Uusimaa, while Suomen Latu has published a more extensive nationwide list on their site.